Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: Introduction

-Most RMs, especially discriminative RMs, do not generalize well to out-of-distribution (OOD) settings.
-Their performance can significantly drop when we change the domains or difficulty levels of queries, or even the formats of reasoning paths.
-It can be a critical challenge in the pursuit of AGI.
+Many existing RMs, especially discriminative RMs, still struggle to generalize reliably to out-of-distribution (OOD) settings.
+Their performance can degrade under shifts in the domains or difficulty levels of queries, as well as in the formats of reasoning paths.
+It remains challenging to build reliable and broadly applicable RMs.
 See Section~\ref{sec:RMgeneralization}.

-\textbf{Q3: Do LLMs with stronger reasoning ability naturally perform better when prompted as generative RMs?}
+\textbf{Q3: How do LLMs’ general reasoning capabilities relate to their discriminative performance when prompted as generative RMs?}

-For generative RMs, there is a strong correlation between their discriminative ability as RMs and the generative performance of their base LLMs on reasoning tasks.
-Consequently, we can boost the performance of generative RMs by enhancing the reasoning capabilities of their base LLMs.
-On the other hand, the further improvement of LLMs' reasoning capabilities relies on the performance of RMs for data generation and online RL.
+For generative RMs, existing evidence suggests a close relationship between their discriminative ability as RMs and the reasoning performance of their base LLMs, especially on math and coding tasks.
+This suggests that improving the reasoning ability of the base LLM may also improve its effectiveness as a generative RM.
+Conversely, stronger RMs can support further improvements in LLM reasoning through data generation and online RL.
 See Section~\ref{sec:q3improve}.

 \textbf{Q4: Do current RM evaluation metrics reflect their real-world performance?}